makccr/dot/README.md

 5. Snippets for [Auto Hot Key](https://www.autohotkey.com/) & [Keyboard Maestro](https://www.keyboardmaestro.com/main/).
 6. Miscellaneous other things: [BitBar Plug-ins](https://getbitbar.com/) and Apple Scripts.

 I mainly use these apps: Vim & the Shell for standard writing; normally in the [Markdown](https://www.markdownguide.org/) or [Fountain](https://fountain.io/) format.
-I'm not a programmer, so I haven't customized these apps to make those kinds of tasks easier, the way that many users do.<br>
+I'm not a programmer, so I haven't customized these apps to make those kinds of tasks easier, the way that many users do.

+---

 **Nvim Config** | **Shell Config**
 :-------: | :-------: